 Results 1–10 of 40 for "Profile"X related to "NIMH director testifies before Senate..."
-Refine Your Search Refine Your Search TopicWomen & men (8)Race (4)Disability (1)Education (1)Human rights (1) 1 more... [+] Socioeconomic status (1)Hide detailsDocument TypeProfileXYear2013 (1)2012 (1)2011 (1)Author/ContributorDorsey, Tasha (2)Vande Kemp, Hendrika (2)Bronstein, Phyllis (1)Fields, Rona M. (1)Griffin, James A. (1) 10 more... [+] Kaslow, Nadine (1)Katz, Richard J. (1)Koppes, Laura L. (1)MacKay, Jenna (1)Pate, Debra Sue (1)Petersen, Anne C. (1)Rutherford, Alexandra (1)Takasuna, Miki (1)Valentine, Elizabeth (1)Vasquez, Melba J.T.
+Refine Your Search Refine Your Search TopicWomen & men (8)Race (3)Disability (1)Education (1)Human rights (1) 5 more... [+] Intelligence (1)Personality (1)Safety & design (1)Socioeconomic status (1)Stress (1)Hide detailsDocument TypeProfileXYear2013 (1)2012 (1)2011 (1)Author/ContributorDorsey, Tasha (2)Rutherford, Alexandra (2)Vande Kemp, Hendrika (2)Bronstein, Phyllis (1)Broudy, Matthew S. (1) 12 more... [+] Fields, Rona M. (1)Griffin, James A. (1)Hogan, John D. (1)Kaslow, Nadine (1)Katz, Richard J. (1)Koppes, Laura L. (1)MacKay, Jenna (1)Pate, Debra Sue (1)Petersen, Anne C. (1)Takasuna, Miki (1)Valentine, Elizabeth (1)Vasquez, Melba J.T.
 (1)Hide details Results 1–10 of 40 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Nadine J. Kaslow, PhD, ABPPNadine J. Kaslow, PhD, ABPP, a member of the Leadership Institute for Women in Psychology planning committee, is professor with tenure, Emory University School of Medicine, Department of Psychiatry and Behavioral Sciences; chief psychologist, Grady Health System; and vice chair of the Department of Psychiatry and Behavioral Sciences.Profile 2.Featured Psychologist: Martha E. Bernal, PhDMartha Bernal was the first female of Mexican descent to complete her PhD, and she led the way for other minority women in psychology.Profile (January 2012)3.Joseph McVicker Hunt: 1952 APA PresidentAPA President Joseph McVicker Hunt (1952) published the important volume on child development, "Intelligence and Experience," and a text on mental disorders "Personality and the Behavior Disorders."
 Hunt also helped to establish the American Psychological Foundation.Profile 4.Featured Psychologist: Jacque Gray, PhDDr.
 Jacque Gray has years of experience in suicide prevention, rural veteran health services, spirituality and health, psychometrics, and wellness and nutrition in adolescents.
-Gray's suicide intervention and prevention program has been adopted across the state of Oklahoma.Profile 5.A Psychologist in the White HouseJames A. Griffin, PhD, performs quick turn-around research policy analysis for briefing materials, fosters the Interagency Education Research Initiative and works with behavioral and social science research organizations.Profile 6.Featured Psychologists: Mamie Phipps Clark, PhD and Kenneth Clark, PhDMamie Phipps Clark, PhD, and Kenneth Clark, PhD were the first African Americans to obtain their doctorate degrees in psychology from Columbia University, opened the Northside Center for Child Development in 1946, and testified as expert witnesses in the Brown vs. Board of Education case in 1954, making them influential to the Civil Rights movement.Profile 9.MFP Fellows Involved in Human Rights ActivitiesMinority Fellowship Program fellows who are social justice advocates, teaching the importance of behavioral health to minority youth, conducting mental health research in Ethiopia and involved in other human rights efforts.Profile 9.Diane F. Halpern: 2004 APA PresidentHalpern was APA president in 2004 and is a past president of the Society for Teaching of Psychology.Profile Previous 1 2 3 ...
+Gray's suicide intervention and prevention program has been adopted across the state of Oklahoma.Profile 5.A Psychologist in the White HouseJames A. Griffin, PhD, performs quick turn-around research policy analysis for briefing materials, fosters the Interagency Education Research Initiative and works with behavioral and social science research organizations.Profile 6.Dr.
+Robert Gatchel, Clinical PsychologistDr.
+Gatchel applies scientific research to identify treatment models for chronic pain using traditional medical practices, mental health treatment, physical therapy and social work.Profile 7.Dr.
+Richard Nisbett, Social PsychologistNisbett uses psychological science to examine society’s perceptions about intelligence.
+His research shows that intelligence derives from a mix of factors, including genetics, socioeconomic status and education.Profile 8.Featured Psychologists: Mamie Phipps Clark, PhD and Kenneth Clark, PhDMamie Phipps Clark, PhD, and Kenneth Clark, PhD were the first African Americans to obtain their doctorate degrees in psychology from Columbia University, opened the Northside Center for Child Development in 1946, and testified as expert witnesses in the Brown vs. Board of Education case in 1954, making them influential to the Civil Rights movement.Profile 9.MFP Fellows Involved in Human Rights ActivitiesMinority Fellowship Program fellows who are social justice advocates, teaching the importance of behavioral health to minority youth, conducting mental health research in Ethiopia and involved in other human rights efforts.Profile 10.Diane F. Halpern: 2004 APA PresidentHalpern was APA president in 2004 and is a past president of the Society for Teaching of Psychology.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 40 for "Profile"X related to "NIMH director testifies before Senate..."